 No one will miss the dairy in these filling and flavorful stuffed mushrooms!
-This recipe is a crowd-pleasing appetizer for any occasion, and can be easily turned into a vegan recipe with a few tweaks…
+It's a crowd-pleasing appetizer for any occasion, and can be easily turned into a vegan recipe with a few tweaks!
+The recipe is a Yummly original created by Sara Mellas…

 Stuffed mushrooms are an ideal finger food for any event or gathering.
 Whether you’re hosting a cocktail party or serving Christmas dinner, stuffed mushrooms are a perfect appetizer recipe to keep on hand for the big day.
 Who doesn't love comfort food in bite-sized servings?
 If you and your guests love mushrooms, don't skip this one.
 They take a little over half an hour to assemble and cook, or you can prep the mushrooms and filling in advance to save yourself some time.